 In addition to the wall of 22,000 pills, the memorial includes resources to help visitors safely dispose of unused pills in their homes and facilitate discussions with prescribers about alternatives to opioids.

 "This crisis is affecting our coworkers, friends and family members," Hersman said.
 "We appreciate that the Administration is shining a national spotlight on this everyday killer, and we know that coordination and commitment from all stakeholders will be needed to solve this epidemic."

 Washington, D.C. was the third stop on the Prescribed to Death nationwide tour.
 After launching in Chicago last November, the memorial stopped in Pittsburgh in January and was displayed at the National Rx Drug Abuse and Heroin Summit in Atlanta April 2-5.
-The Council also is planning a stop in Ohio.

-Visit stopeverydaykillers.org for more information.
+Visit stopeverydaykillers.org for more information about the memorial.